doubleope/Experimentation-Of-Checkpointing-In-Parallel-Computing/setting-up-scr.md

 ## Tasks:
-1. test online example
+1. Test online example
-2. complete Docker
+2. Complete Docker
+3. Add /usr/lib/openmpi/include to include in makefile.
+Do this in a fresh node